EntropyArchive/Introduction-to-Algorithms/README.md

 # Introduction-to-Algorithms
 This contains file are programs and notes that I create as I read Introduction to Algorithms 3rd edition.
+The accuracy of these answer are not guaranteed to be correct.
+And the programs are not guaranteed to be correct.
+Use them at your own risk.

 http://www.amazon.com/Introduction-Algorithms-Edition-Thomas-Cormen/dp/0262033844
 http://mitpress.mit.edu/books/introduction-algorithms